cuulee/tile-gluer/README.md

     npm install

-For an usage message, run without parameters o with help:
+For an usage message, run without parameters or with help:

     node tileGluer
     node tileGluer help

-To generate the total mosaic, you must first generate the vertical strips and then joining these vertical strips.
+To generate the total mosaic, you must first generate the vertical strips (V) and then join these vertical strips (H).

 ## Examples
     node tileGluer V images_in/ images_out/ ppp_TN_x{x}y{y}.png output_{x}.png 3 9